PaulaJLR/MDProtocol/README.md

 - `minim_weight`: its weight in the minimization stage (this way one weight can be used for minimizing and another for equilibrating).
 Default 10.0.
 - `start_time`: the equilibration time point where its weight starts to be decreased (ns).
 Default 5.0.
 - `end_time`: the equilibration time point where its weight reaches 0.
 Default 15.0.
-- `lig_resname`: the residue name of the ligand.
-Default None.
+- `lig_resname`: the residue names of the ligand as a list of strings.
+Default is None.
 - `lig_anchor_atoms`: the ligand anchor atoms.
 Default None.
 - `structural_waters`: the list of structural waters.
 Default None.
 - `mask_func_name`: the name of the mask function that this specific position restraint will use.
 It can be: "posres_bb_mask", "posres_sc_mask", "posres_liganc_mask", "posres_ligext_mask", or "posres_water_mask".
 Default "posres_bb_mask".